aplbrain/dandi-docs/docs/developer-guide/system-architecture.md

 # System Architecture

-This page provides a high-level view of how DANDI's core components fit together in a typical "full stack" deployment.
+This page provides a high-level view of how {{ instance.name }}'s core components fit together in a typical "full stack" deployment.

 ## The Big Picture